valeryozenne/Cardiac-Structure-Database/Article-4/README.md

 # Cardiac-Structure-Database

-Material for the article "" will be uploaded on the zenodo platform (hopefully really soon).
+Material for the article "Cardiac structure discontinuities revealed by ex-vivo microstructural characterization.
+A focus on the basal inferoseptal left ventricle region" have been uploaded on the zenodo platform.
 The link is indicated at the bottom of this page.

 Additionnal materials including data and codes for dwi and tractography processing.